linked-db/linked-ql/site/capabilities/live-queries.md

 console.log(result.rows.length); // 5
 ```

 `result.rows` will grow, shrink, and mutate to reflect the latest truth of the query as changes happen to the underlying database.
-This applies to any SQL query — joins, aggregates, subqueries, even derived tables.
+This holds even with joins, aggregates, subqueries, derived tables, etc.

 Live mode can be stopped explicitly: